✓ Kombucha Subscription: 20% Off

 Your mood can also be influenced by your gut!

-Researchers at a university in Ireland have made the exciting observation that the Gut microbes can affect the brain and your mood through a variety of mechanisms .
+Researchers at a university in Ireland have made the exciting observation that gut microbes can affect the brain and your mood through a variety of mechanisms .
 Our intestinal bacteria are, for example, essential building blocks for the messenger substances serotonin and dopamine.
 It can happen that a disturbed intestinal flora contributes to preventing the conversion of the important messenger substances.
 Our intestines are also significantly involved in the formation of the melatonin required for sleep.

 0 comments